 Making the best look for a lawn requires a lot of effort and time into the seeding, fertilizing the land.
 If you have to spend all your time behind the lawn, that’s not something you want.
 A fertilizer spreader can help you big time to save both your time, money.
 However, as there are many types of fertilizer spreaders, you must go for the one that suits your needs.

-A small handheld spreader won’t come in any work for a big lawn; it will make the work even harder.
+A small handheld spreader won’t work for a big lawn; it will make the work even harder.
 On the other hand, a big pull-behind fertilizer spreader will be an overkill for a lawn up to an acre.
 Choose the right spreader and make the best use if you want to get the best-looking yard with no gapping in it.